roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-06-autodoll-extra-3.md

 It was kind of funny and Shii tittered.

-"I don't know that either---.
+"I don't know that either—.
 It's may be okay.
-But, I am rather anxious."
+But, I am anxious, _desu_."
 "So it's hard after all.
-But, shouldn't you talk it over with Lydiyami-san--?"
+But, shouldn't you talk it over with Lydiyami-san—?"
-"It's somehow difficult to ask---."
+"It's, somehow, difficult to ask—."

 They will surely listen to me, and will surely give me a right answer.